arlac77/aggregation-repository-provider/README.md

 ### repository

 Retrieve named repository in one of the given providers.
-They are consulted in the order of the propviders given to the constructor
+They are consulted in the order of the propviders given to the constructor.

 #### Parameters